 Sleepless nights and painful neuropathy can combine to create a vicious cycle of misery.
 When neuropathy gets so bad that it keeps you up at night, the resulting tiredness can make neuropathy even harder to deal with — which, in turn, makes it even more difficult to get the rest you need.

 Use our quick tips and recommendations to find a nighttime routine that works better for you.
 Remember that everyone experiences an occasional sleepless night.
-If your insomnia is persistent, though, and you’ve already tried other remedies to help it, talk to your doctor for further assistance.
+If your insomnia is persistent, though, and you’ve already tried other remedies to help it, talk to your doctor for further assistance. how to help peripheral neuropathy at night

 - Take a warm bath before bed to help you relax.